|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These homemade versions of the popular process cheese foods are not only easy to make; they are made with real cheese with no unwanted preservatives.
-Mild cheddar cheese, milk, and cream cheese are among the ingredients, and a little gelatine makes the faux Velveeta — or American cheese — solidify into a block.
+These homemade versions of the popular process cheese foods are not only easy to make, they are made with real cheese.
+Mild cheddar cheese, milk, and cream cheese are among the ingredients, and a little gelatin makes the faux Velveeta—or American cheese—solidify into a block.
 You can use white or orange cheese depending on how you want the finished product to look.

-The softer "Cheez Whiz" mixture is excellent warmed and added to hot macaroni, creamy soups, or vegetables, or use it as a warm dip with any number of additional ingredients.
+The softer "Cheez Whiz" mixture is excellent warmed and added to hot macaroni, creamy soups like this 4-ingredient broccoli cheese soup, or vegetables, or use it as a warm dip with any number of additional ingredients.

 The American cheese (Velveeta) recipe makes about 1 1/4 to 1 1/2 pounds and the Cheez Whiz clone makes about 2 cups.

-- 4 cups (1 pound) mild cheddar cheese or a combination of cheddar and Colby
+4 cups grated mild cheddar cheese or a combination of cheddar and Colby

 Velveeta or American Cheese

 Line a small loaf pan with plastic wrap, leaving a few inches of excess on both sides of the pan.
 Alternatively, you may use smaller loaf-size containers.

 Put the water in a saucepan and bring to a boil.